 The teachers were also asked to evaluate their relationships with other members of the immediate and wider community.
-Around 50% report excellent or very good relations with colleagues, administration, parents and employers.
-More than 70% are lucky to report great relations with their students.
-Poorest are the relations with other teachers on a global scale.
+Around 50% report excellent or very good relations with colleagues (77), administration, parents and employers.
+67% are lucky to report great relations with their students.
+Poorest are the relations with other teachers on a global scale (52 responses).